 The City of Signal Hill is under the jurisdiction of the L.A.
 County Department of Public Health (LACDPH) and must follow all County and State orders.
-L.A.
-County is currently in the Orange Tier under the State's Blueprint for a Safer Economy.
 Please read the latest L.A.
-County Public Health Officer Order (PDF) effective April 5, 2021.
-The Health Officer Order is a blueprint for everyone to follow to prevent another surge in cases, hospitalizations, and deaths.
-The County is steadily making progress in reducing the spread of COVID-19.
-Please continue to help end the pandemic by getting a COVID-19 vaccine if you are able, wearing a mask, keeping your distance from others, and frequently washing your hands.
+County Public Health Officer Order (PDF) effective June 14, 2021.
+While California is reopening, COVID-19 remains in the community.
+Please continue to help end the pandemic by getting a COVID-19 vaccine if you are able, wearing a mask when required, keeping your distance from others, and frequently washing your hands.
 We also urge everyone, especially those who are not vaccinated against COVID-19, to continue to exercise caution and good judgment.

 LACDPH encourages residents and employees to report businesses that are in violation of LACDPH Health Officer Order protocols.
 Please do not contact the City of Signal Hill to report a violation.
 Instead, please call L.A.
 County at 888-700-9995 or visit http://www.ph.lacounty.gov/media/Coronavirus/ to report non-compliance.

-Physical distancing reduces the risk of virus transmission, and is required when you are out in public and around others who are not in your household.
-Please stay six feet apart from other people while away from home as much as possible.
+Physical distancing reduces the risk of virus transmission, and is crucial if you are not fully vaccinated or are around someone who is not fully vaccinated.
+Physical distancing means to stay six feet apart from other people while away from home as much as possible.
 Learn more about social distancing (PDF) from LACDPH.
 Many people who are infected with COVID-19 do not have symptoms and may not know they can spread the virus to others.

 Please see our COVID-19 Resources Page for information that may assist workers, businesses, families, and anyone who is facing challenges due to COVID-19.
 We’ve covered resources from food/essentials to finances to mental health.
 We’ve also listed ways you can help others during this difficult time.